Video: Footage of Paul Pelosi attack released

 The video and audio tapes were released by a judge in response to a public information request filed by several media outlets following DePape’s preliminary hearing.
 The San Francisco District Attorney’s Office argued that releasing the footage to news media outlets would only allow people to manipulate it leading to false information being spread.

-San Francisco Superior Court Judge Stephen M. Murphy ultimately ruled that there was no reason to keep the video out of the public view and from the media, adding that prosecutors have already played portions of it in open court–meaning people have seen it.
+San Francisco Superior Court Judge Stephen M. Murphy ultimately ruled that there was no reason to keep the video out of the public view and from the media, adding that prosecutors have already played portions of it in open court.

 DePape has pleaded not guilty to both the federal and state charges.